Best DIY Carpet Cleaners for All Types of Stains

 - If the stain is still there, follow up with a store-bought carpet cleaner one of the other DIY carpet cleaning solutions listed here.

 DIY dish detergent carpet cleaner

 Dishwashing liquid works wonders in a variety of cleaning situations, including removing carpet stains.
 It’s hands down one of the best carpet spot cleaners around.
-Dishwashing liquid can help you remove chocolate stains from carpet, grease and oil stains, and more.
+Dishwashing liquid can help you remove chocolate stains from carpet, grease and oil stains, turmeric stains, and more.

 - Mix one tablespoon of a liquid dishwashing soap (experts recommend Dawn) with two cups of cold water.

 - Dip a white cloth into the mixture.

 - Gently blot the stain till it is gone.

 - Afterward, blot with cold water to soak up any remaining dishwashing liquid.

 If you had an accident while giving yourself a manicure, here’s how to get nail polish out of just about anything.